debug45/PermissionWizard/README.md

 pod 'PermissionWizard/SpeechRecognition'
 ```

-If you install separate components you should do not specify `pod 'PermissionWizard'` anymore.
+Do not specify `pod 'PermissionWizard'` if you install separate components.

 ### [Carthage](https://github.com/Carthage/Carthage)

-To integrate **PermissionWizard** into your Xcode project add it to your `Cartfile`:
+To integrate **PermissionWizard** into your Xcode project, add it to your `Cartfile`:

 ```ogdl
 github "debug45/PermissionWizard"
 ```

-By default when you build your project the library is compiled fully.
+By default, the library is compiled fully when you build the project.

-Due to Apple’s policy regarding system permissions, your app may be rejected due to mention of API that it does not actually use.
-It is recommended to enable only components that you use.
+Due to Apple’s policy regarding system permissions, your app may be rejected due to mention of API that is not actually used.
+It is recommended to enable only components that you need.
 In this case you will not have any troubles. ⚠️

-To enable only components that you need create the `PermissionWizard.xcconfig` file in the root directory of your project and put there appropriate settings using the following template:
+To enable only components that you need, create the `PermissionWizard.xcconfig` file in the root directory of your project.
+Put appropriate settings into the file according to the following template:

 ```
 ENABLED_FEATURES = ICONS BLUETOOTH CALENDARS CAMERA CONTACTS FACE_ID HEALTH HOME LOCAL_NETWORK LOCATION MICROPHONE MOTION MUSIC NOTIFICATIONS PHOTOS REMINDERS SPEECH_RECOGNITION
 SWIFT_ACTIVE_COMPILATION_CONDITIONS = $(inherited) $(ENABLED_FEATURES) CUSTOM_SETTINGS
 ```

-Please edit the first line of the template removing unnecessary component names.
+Customize the first line of the template removing unnecessary component names.

 ## How to Use